tsgates/arch-wiki-markdown/wiki/TeX_Live.md

 TeX Live
 ========

-> Summary

-Introduce how install and use TeX Live.

-> Related
+Related articles

-TeX Live FAQ
+-   TeX Live FAQ

-TeX Live and CJK
+-   TeX Live and CJK

-LaTeX
+-   LaTeX

 TeX Live is an "easy way to get up and running with the TeX document production system.
 It provides a comprehensive TeX system with binaries